Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

 \section{Derivation of ZZB for DOAs Estimation}

 In this section, we derive a ZZB for DOAs estimation in an explicit way, where the number of sources, the number of array sensors, the number of snapshots, the \textit{a priori} distribution and SNRs of sources, array observation data, and the coherent coefficient are served as explicit factors.
-In subsection \ref{Generalizing}, we follow the derivation framework in \cite{Bell1996Explicit} to generalize the ZZB for single source DOA estimation to multiple sources DOA estimation, which, however, is still invalid for lower bounding the MSE performance outside the asymptotic region.
-Then, considering the permutation ambiguity arising in MSE calculation for multiple sources DOA estimation, in subsection \ref{Modification}, we introduce the order statistics to make the derived ZZB global tight in evaluating the MSE for multiple sources DOA estimation.
+In subsection \ref{Generalizing}, we first follow the derivation framework in \cite{Bell1996Explicit} to generalize the ZZB for single source DOA estimation to multiple sources DOA estimation, which, unfortunately, is invalid for lower bounding the MSE outside the asymptotic region.
+Considering the permutation ambiguity arising in MSE calculation for multiple sources DOA estimation, in subsection \ref{Modification}, we then introduce order statistics to make the ZZB global tight in evaluating the MSE for multiple sources DOA estimation.